techfort/LokiJS/README.md

 LokiJS is a document oriented client side database written in javascript.
 Its purpose is to store JSON documents in a mongodb fashion and retrieve them with a similar mechanism.
+LokiJS is ideal for the following scenarios:

-LokiJS is meant to fit situations in which persisting the data is not necessary, or where data sets are not so large that it wouldn't be a problem loading the entire db from a server and synchronising at the end of the work session.
+1. persisting the data is not necessary
+2. data sets are not so large that it wouldn't be a problem loading the entire db from a server and synchronising at the end of the work session
+3. cross-platform mobile apps where you can leverage the power of javascript and avoid interacting with native databases
+4. where a lightweight in-memory db is ideal

 ## License